RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

 > RESETHACKER organized RESTCON Sponsored by ResetHacker Security Department, Google cloud, Bugsee, HTB, Tryhackme, 3daysHack, ResetHacker.CCID Dept. and ResetDevelopers Dept.

-> Total number of visitors for the 1st day of RESTInstituterence 2k.
+> Total number of visitors for the 1st day of RESTCON conference was 2k.

 - 28th August 2020
 > ResetHacker announcement of Outstanding community partners is Thapar university, Owasp tiet, Vellore Institute of Technology and The Hacker meetups.